opentdf/spec/schema/tdf/KeyAccessObject.md

 The `encryptionInformation` field allows storing not just one, but a list of `KeyAccess` objects.
-This allows the same data encryption key to be encapsulated by multiple access services, or for the key to be 'split' using an XOR among two or more access services.
+This allows the same data encryption key to be encapsulated by multiple access services, or for the key to be split using an XOR among two or more access services.

-To support both functionalities together, the `split` identity field indicates if a split occurs and allows for selection of the necessary components to reassmble the data encryption key.
+To support both functionalities together, the `sid` identity field indicates if a split occurs and allows for selection of the necessary components to reassmble the data encryption key.

 ### Examples